Four Reasons Why the Internet Is the Worst Thing to Happen to Humanity

 THE INTERNET IS KILLING JOBS AND COMPOUNDING INCOME INEQUALITY

-When Jeff Bezos (who’s valued at about £35 billion) launched Amazon in the mid-90s there were around 4,000 bookstores in America.
-Two decades later, Keen writes, that number had been cut in half, “resulting in thousands of lost retail jobs”.
+When Jeff Bezos (who’s valued at about £35 billion [$50 billion]) launched Amazon in the mid-90s there were around 4,000 bookstores in America.
+Two decades later, Keen writes, that number had been cut in half, “resulting in thousands of lost retail jobs.”
 Amazon destroyed 27,000 jobs in 2012 alone, estimates The US Institute of Local Self-Reliance.
-Now that Amazon has expanded beyond bookselling, Keen writes, it is “squeezing jobs in every retail sector – from clothing, electronics and toys to garden furniture and jewellery”.
+Now that Amazon has expanded beyond bookselling, Keen writes, it is “squeezing jobs in every retail sector—from clothing, electronics, and toys to garden furniture and jewelry.”

 And not just anyone can go to work for a tech giant.
 “Computer technology does create jobs,” Keen writes, but only “for highly skilled, affluent workers.”
 Meanwhile, low and middle-class workers are falling deeper into poverty.
 “Since the mid-1970s,” Keen writes, “the relative amount of income going to workers has been in decline around the world.”